bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

 User specific settings will be displayed in the :ref:`Userpforile app <app_userprofile>`.

+By defining the attribute ``user_modifiable=False``, project or user app settings will not be shown in the respective project/user update views.
+This is used e.g. in cases where a project app provides its own UI or updates some "hidden" setting due to user actions.
+Superusers will still see these hidden settings in the Update Project view.

 Settings with the scope of user within a project do not currently have a separate UI of their own.
 Instead, project apps can produce their own user specific UIs for this functionality if manual user selection is needed.